RolandBurrows/novus-apicius/recipes/perfect_popcorn.md

 * 1 package of boxed mac-n-cheese cheese powder
 * Butter
 * Fresh ground black pepper
+* Caramel
+* Chocolate drizzle

+Toppings that didn't work out:
+* Pure nutmeg, cinnamon, and cloves - no sweetness to help with the spice

 #### Directions
 1. Place the oil, popcorn, and salt in a large metal mixing bowl.
 Cover with heavy-duty aluminum foil and poke 10 slits in the top with a knife.